davidrukahu/WooCommerce-Subscriptions-Troubleshooter/README.md

 2. Enter a subscription ID or customer email in the search box
 3. Click **"Start Troubleshooting"**
 4. Review the automated 3-step analysis
-5. Export the report for documentation or support

 ### Search Options
 - **By Subscription ID**: Enter the numeric subscription ID (e.g., 1234)